hpi-swa-teaching/SWT18-Project-06/packages/MorphicTutorial-Lectures.package/MotuHelloMorph.class/README.md

-Build a Morph with a the color green an open him in the world.
+Create an object from the Morph-Class.
+Give this object the color green and let it appear on the display.